The epi Code of Conduct is now ready for UPC

 The Council may, within the terms of the Regulation on Discipline for Professional Representatives, make

-of the FR makes it clear what is the very nature of the Code of Conduct: a set of recommendations by the Council intended to promote compliance by epi members with the Rules of Professional Conduct, i.e. Part I of the Regulation on Discipline.
+recommendations on conduct. of the FR makes it clear what is the very nature of the Code of Conduct: a set of recommendations by the Council intended to promote compliance by epi members with the Rules of Professional Conduct, i.e. Part I of the Regulation on Discipline.
 Besides, the term profession has been explicitly used, as this is the term used in the Regulation on Discipline when defining at Art.
 1 RoD, Art.
 1, General professional obligations:

 (1) A professional representative shall exercise his profession conscientiously and in a manner appropriate to its dignity.
 In particular, he shall not knowingly make any false or misleading statement.